-- 1. \Box The system or project does not maintain information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government). - 2.
-It is system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government). - 3. □ The system or project completed an Information Collection Request (ICR) and received OMB approval.
+- 1. \boxtimes The system or project does not maintain information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government). - 2.
+The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government).

+- 3. □ The system or project completed an Information Collection Request (ICR) and received OMB approval.
 (An ICR is a set of documents that describe reporting, record keeping, survey, or other information collection requirements imposed on the public by a federal agency.
-The Paperwork Reduction Act stipulates that every federal agency must obtain approval from the Office of Management and Budget (OMB) before collecting the same or similar information from 10 or more members of the public.) - - a.
-Decause the PRA doesn't apply to basic contact information such as mailing lists. - b. \Box Because all data is acquired from an existing source within Treasury.
+The Paperwork Reduction Act stipulates that every federal agency must obtain approval from the Office of Management and Budget (OMB) before collecting the same or similar information from 10 or more members of the public.) - 4.
+The project or system did not complete an ICR and receive OMB approval: - a.
+Because the PRA doesn't apply to basic contact information such as mailing lists. - b. \Box Because all data is acquired from an existing source within Treasury.